NStrijbosch/hub-module-notes/docs/hub2hub.md

-# Intro
+# hub2hub
+The `hub2hub` library is not part of the original firmware of either the Robot Inventor hub or the SPIKE Prime hub.
+In the official SPIKE Prime firmware a low-level `ubluetooth` library is available to be able to directly communicate between hubs.
+The documentation off this module can be found here: [ubluetooth documentation](https://docs.micropython.org/en/latest/library/ubluetooth.html).

+The main goal of this library is to simplify the python code required to setup and maintain a BLE connection between hubs in contrast to the low-level `ubluetooth` library available in the official firmare.
+Installation of the library and writing programs that use it are both possible via the offical LEGO Education SPIKE Prime app, as explained below.

 # Installation

-Follow the following steps for each of the hubs which you will use in you BLE network.
+The following steps you through the process to install the `hub2hub` library.
+These steps should be repeated for each of the hubs that will be used in the BLE network.

 ### Step 1: